celestiaorg/celestia-specs/specs/data_structures.md

 ![fig: Reserved share.](figures/share.svg)

-For non-parity shares shares, if there is insufficient request data to fill the share, the remaining bytes are padded with `0`.
+For non-parity shares, if there is insufficient request data to fill the share, the remaining bytes are padded with `0`.

 ## Arranging Available Data Into Shares